-I will here mention only four which have been very important in my own life.
+I will here mention only four that have been very important in my own life.

 Our Blessed Mother’s consoling presence seems to be evoked (along with her help) during the most desperate of times.

-It seems to activate a providence (a conspiracy of grace) which betokens a mother’s request of her son,much like the Wedding Feast at Cana (Jn 2:1).
+It seems to activate a providence (a conspiracy of grace) that betokens a mother’s request of her son, much like the Wedding Feast at Cana (John 2:1).

-Countless too, have been the times when that repetition has led to increasing peace of mind and clarity of thought.
+Countless, too, have been times when that repetition has led to increasing peace of mind and clarity of thought.

-Jesus intended that His family be our family, and that His Mother,be our Mother (Jn.
-19: 27), and so we can believe that she would do for us everything she would do for Her Son – particularly comforting us, interceding for us, and being protectively present tous.
+Jesus intended that His family be our family and that His Mother be our Mother (John 19: 27), and so we can believe that she would do for us everything she would do for Her Son—particularly comforting us, interceding for us, and being protectively present tous.

 Speaking from experience, in my times of need, I have never been disappointed by Her.